cncf/toc/tags/resources/tag-formation-templates/template-roles.md

 ## Technical lead

 A technical lead (TL) expands the bandwidth of the leadership team in terms of covering technical areas, growing the community, organizing events or doing TAG communications.
-Proposals must have a TL or Chair working as an active sponsor.
+Applications must have a TL or Chair working as an active sponsor.
 TLs are experienced contributors within TAG, often recognized as successful past project leads, through their triage and planning, content and community management, or other attributes the Chairs determine to be valued for the TAG.
 TLs may be term limited akin to Chairs, the recommended time-frame is two years, but is dependent upon each TAG to define as their needs and activities warrant.
 Technical leads go through an [election process](https://github.com/cncf/toc/blob/master/tags/cncf-tags.md#elections) with a final CNCF TOC vote.
 The [leadership election process is described here](template-leadership-election-process.md#technical-lead).